sebastialonso/api-101-gitbook/README.md

 Depending on the interest I might write another book on advanced techniques for APIs that were left outside the scope on this book.
 You can learn which things I'm referring if you look at Chapter 5 **What comes next**.

-If you'd like to drop me a line at sebagonz91@gmail.com.
+If you'd like to drop me a line, you can do it by creating a new issue at [the repo](https://github.com/sebastialonso/api-101-gitbook) in Github.

 Cheers!